Caulerpa brachypus: a non-native seaweed

-To minimise the spread of Caulerpa brachypus, Biosecurity New Zealand will place a Controlled Area Notice (CAN) on Blind Bay and Tryphena Harbour to take effect on Monday 20 September 2021.
-Ngāti Rehua Ngāti Wai ki Aotea will impose a rāhui on the areas to take effect at the same time.
+To minimise the spread of Caulerpa brachypus, Biosecurity New Zealand placed a Controlled Area Notice (CAN) on Blind Bay and Tryphena Harbour, effective from Monday, 20 September 2021.
+Ngāti Rehua Ngāti Wai ki Aotea imposed a rāhui on the areas which took effect at the same time.

 The CAN and rāhui are in place until the end of November.
 They'll be reviewed based on further information on the spread and potential management options.